tsccsj/SpatialRandomField/README.md

  3. Covert the normal-distributed spatial random field to a uniform-distributed random field
  4. Output the random field as a GeoTIFF

-Prerequisites
+# Prerequisites
  GDAL

+# To run
-To run, find the compiled executable (i.e. DigPopPopulationDensity) and run it with the following arguments:
+Find the compiled executable (i.e. DigPopPopulationDensity) and run it with the following arguments:
 ./RandomField <OutputFieldName> <ReferenceFileName> <Distance> <Exponent> <flat> <seed(optional)>
 Input arguments:
  1. OutputFieldName: the output GeoTiff